glubsy/livestream_saver/README.md

 ## youtube_stream_pre_merge.py

-This script renames the downloaded chunks so that https://github.com/mrwnwttk/youtube_stream_capture/blob/main/merge.py can properly merge them together.
+This script renames the downloaded chunks so that a [decent merge script](https://github.com/mrwnwttk/youtube_stream_capture/blob/main/merge.py) can prooperly merge them together (thanks to ffmpeg).
 It creates symbolic links to files located in `stream_capture_IDHASH/aud` and `stream_capture_IDHASH/vid` into one directory called `segments_IDHASH`.
 You can remove this directory after